Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/build_nn_with_op_and_layer.md

 ```

 ## Summary
-Neural network builds by OneFlow require the operators or layers provided by OneFlow as compute units.
-The placeholder `Blob` serves as input and output for the operators and layers and operator reloading helps simplify some of the statements.
+Neural network builds by OneFlow require the operators or layers provided by OneFlow as computing units.
+The placeholder `Blob` serves as input and output for the operators and layers.
+Also operator reloading helps simplify some of the statements.

 The operators provided by OneFlow can be found in the API documentation: [oneflow.nn](https://oneflow.readthedocs.io/en/master/nn.html)、[oneflow.math](https://oneflow.readthedocs.io/en/master/math.html)、[oneflow.layers](https://oneflow.readthedocs.io/en/master/layers.html)